Zamorocian/TF2-Turn-Helper/README.md

 # (TF2) Turn Helper
 This plugin shows whether you are turning enough to gradually increase your speed with the shields.

+Edit: I changed how the colours work, see the colours table in the Zamoroc edits section instead.
 | Colour  | Description |
 | ------------- | ------------- |
 | Red  | Not charging, you are +20 degrees further than the maximum angle, you are -20 degrees less than the minimum angle, or you are not gradually increasing in speed.  |